adam10603/GTAWeather/README.md

 function GetForecast(targetDate?: Date) => GTAWeatherState
 ```
 > Returns the current in-game time and weather in GTA Online.
 Can throw an `Error` object on error.
+> `targetDate` is the time the forecast will be given for (if omitted, the current time is used)
 >
 > See the structure of the returned object below.